-Authentic hummus recipe can be made in a jiffy if you have the garbanzo beans ready cooked; up your vegetable protein with this lovely side dish.
+Authentic hummus recipe can be made in a jiffy if you have cooked garbanzo beans on hand; increase your vegetable protein with this lovely side-dish.

-Yup, four minutes is all it takes to make this wonderful dip if you have the Garbanzo beans ready.
-People don't believe me, so today I'm being cheeky.
-I've put my bedside clock next to the makings.
+Four minutes is all it takes to make this wonderful dip if you have the chickpeas already prepared at your right hand.
+People do not believe me, so today I am being cheeky.
+I have put my bedside-clock next to the makings.

-Whilst making this dish is very quick, this is a long page.
-I will outline why every family should have chickpeas daily on the menu, and making hummus yourself is the way to go; after all, it takes only four minutes, twice a week.
+Whilst making this side dish is very quick, it is a long page.
+I will outline why every family should have chickpeas daily on the menu, and making hummus yourself is the way to go; after all, with practice, it takes only four-minutes, twice a week.

 Lower down you will find lots of important stuff on phytosterols and amino acids; grab a nice long tea and take your time.
 It is important; at least I think so.
 So much so that I make a large tub of hummus at least twice a week.

 It's the difference between taking statins every day, and having normal cholesterol without medication; have I now got your attention?

 Best of all, a tablespoon of hummus will turn a dull green salad into a feast; just add some olive oil and lemon or lime juice, and a wedge of feta-cheese, and it's a meal fit for a king.

-If you only enjoy a teaspoon now and again, don't bother with this authentic hummus recipe; it doesn't keep.
-Now and again, we don't eat it in time, and then it's pitched into our artisan bread to lower the glycemic index.
+If you only enjoy a teaspoon now and again, don't bother with this authentic hummus recipe; it does not keep.
+Very occasionally we do not eat it in time, and it would go off, so I pitch it into our artisan bread dough to lower the glycemic index instead.

-Use fresh herbs and spices whenever possible; purchase small amounts and finish them quickly; freezing helps.
+Use fresh herbs and spices whenever possible; purchase small amounts and finish them quickly.
+Freezing in an airtight container helps.

-Don't bother with the oft recommended shake of paprika to spice it up a bit; it's just powdered chili and like the other spices in bottles in probably ancient and totally oxidised; just toss in a bit of jalapeno.
+Do not bother with the oft recommended shake of paprika to spice it up a bit; it is just powdered chili and like the other spices in bottles in probably ancient and totally oxidised.
+Just toss in a bit of fresh jalapeno or peppadew.

-Don't buy canned chickpeas for your healthy authentic hummus recipe.
+Do not buy canned chickpeas for your nutritious authentic hummus recipe is my best advice.
 Scout around the Jewish quarter, or the Indian shops; this packet, also known as garbanzo beans, I bought at a Turkish supermarket in Zuid Rotterdam.
 Chinatown, too, I would presume would stock them.
-It's the world's favourite legume; literally.
+It is the world's favourite legume; literally.

-Really, it's simple to make our easy hummus recipe.
+Really, it is simple to make our easy hummus recipe.
 Only the tahini

 might give you some difficulty.
 Get it from a Greek or Turkish shop, or

 make it yourself if you can buy sesame seeds; a big packet.
-They too are dirt cheap and very healthy.
+They too are dirt cheap and very nutritious.

-How to make tahini is only important if you can't purchase it from the local Greek or Turkish supermarket; I've been trying for years and still have to admit that centuries of toasting and grinding beats us hands down.
+How to make tahini is only important if you cannot purchase it from the local Greek or Turkish supermarket; I have been trying for years and still have to admit that centuries of practice at toasting and grinding the seeds beats us hands down.
 But you absolutely do need it for your authentic hummus recipe, especially if you are a vegetarian.

 Use your imagination when making your own authentic hummus recipe; I always add a sweet fruit now, like mango, peach or papaya.

-A stick of celery, a couple radish, half an avocado, now you have Avocado Hummus, half an eggplant cooked for five minutes in the microwave and scraped out of the skin (Eggplant Hummus), paprika, yoghurt... best hummus recipe!
+A stick of celery, a couple of radish, half an avocado, a chunk of eggplant cooked for five minutes in the microwave and scraped out of the skin, paprika; this is the best hummus recipe, and so versatile!

-What we are indulging is in your favourite salads to make a healthy hummus recipe.
+What we are indulging is in your favourite salads to make a superb hummus recipe.

 Note the Time: 11.48

-I've slipped home from a four hour session at the Chiropractic Coalface, and I'm starving.
-How long will it take to throw some Hummus together for my Hummus Sandwich?
+I have slipped home from a four-hour session at the DC's coalface, and I am starving.
+How long will it take to throw some hummus together for my sandwich?

-Rinse the cooked beans, drain, and pour into a mixing bowl, together with the clove of garlic.
+Rinse the cooked beans, drain, and pour into a mixing-bowl.

 Authentic hummus recipe

 Wash and roughly chop your vegetables and the lemon.
-You're going to use the blender, so no need to be precise.
-The red chili.
-Chop the parsley benefits.
-Quick!
+You're going to use the blender, so no need to be precise; remember the red chili.
+Squish in the parsley; Jack be quick.

 Authentic hummus recipe